konfuzio-ai/konfuzio-sdk/docs/web/api-v3.md

 ````

 - Replace `YOUR_TOKEN` with your authorization token.
-- `PROJECT_ID` should be replaced with the ID of your project.
+- `PROJECT_ID` should be replaced with the ID of your Project.
 - `LOCAL_FILE_NAME` is the path to the file on your disk you wish to upload.
 Make sure to keep the `@` in front of it.
-- The `sync` parameter is set to `true`, which means the server will wait for the document processing to finish before returning a response.
+- The `sync` parameter is set to `true`, which means the server will wait for the Document processing to finish before
+returning a response.

-Note that this synchronous mode might take a long time for large documents, so it's recommended to set a high timeout for your request.
-After the upload, the API will return the extracted data from the document.
+Note that this synchronous mode might take a long time for large Documents, so it's recommended to set a high timeout
+for your request.
+After the upload, the API will return the extracted data from the Document.

 #### Asynchronous Document Upload with Assignee Notification

-In this tutorial, we will guide you through the process of asynchronously uploading a document to Konfuzio.
-This method is particularly beneficial when dealing with large documents or documents with many pages.
-We will also discuss how you can use the `assignee` parameter to notify a specific user by email after the document upload.
+In this tutorial, we will guide you through the process of asynchronously uploading a Document to Konfuzio.
+This method
+is particularly beneficial when dealing with large Documents or Documents with many Pages.
+We will also discuss how you
+can use the `assignee` parameter to notify a specific user by email after the Document upload.

-Here's an example of an asynchronous document upload request, which includes the `assignee` parameter:
+Here's an example of an asynchronous Document upload request, which includes the `assignee` parameter:

 ```bash
 curl --request POST\